syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row based on different TextStyle

 By default, the cell height is calculated based on the default text style.
-To calculate the cell height based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the [computeHeaderCellHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeHeaderCellHeight.html) method for header and [computeCellHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeCellHeight.html) method for cell and return the super method with the required `TextStyle`.
+To calculate the cell height based on different [TextStyle](https://api.flutter.dev/flutter/painting/TextStyle-class.html), just override the [computeHeaderCellHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeHeaderCellHeight.html) method for the header and [computeCellHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/ColumnSizer/computeCellHeight.html) method for the cell and return the super method with the required `TextStyle`.

 {% tabs %}
 {% highlight dart %}